Jjing-Liang/LLMCarbon--/content.md

 ``n_i`` indicates the count of hardware unit ``i``;
 ``t_i``means the execution time of hardware unit ``i``;
 Hardware units encompass a range of components, including CPUs, LLM computing devices, memories, SSDs, and others.

-The total energy ``energy_hard`` consumed by all hardware units.
+Hardware efficiency and training time are related in the context of machine learning and deep learning tasks.

 #### Training time

-To calculate hardware energy, it is necessary to have the training time.
 The training time can be estimated by the following:
 - Total train FLOPs required by the model
 - Benchmark of single GPU FLOPs
 - Percent of peak device throughput as estimated using the regression equation
 ```
 T = C / (n * FLOP_peak * eff)
 ```
 where ``C`` represents the computation required to train the transformer model, in total floating point operations, ``FLOP_peak`` represents the device peak throughput, ``eff`` represents efficiency of the device.

-###3 Hardware efficiency
+#### Hardware efficiency
-Efficient processing of LLMs relies on achieving high hardware efficiency, which is calculated as the actual computing throughput divided by the peak throughput.
+Hardware efficiency refers to how effectively the hardware resources are utilized to perform computations during the training process.
+Efficient hardware design and architecture can lead to faster and more optimized computations, resulting in shorter training times.
+It is calculated as the actual computing throughput divided by the peak throughput.
 The actual computing throughput is calculated as total floating point operations divided by execution time.

 ##### Hardware efficiency estimation

-If training time is not recorded, throughput is estimated to find total train time and carbon emission.
 A linear regression using a 2nd order polynomial is fit on the throughput scaling data presented in the paper [Efficient Large-Scale Language Model Training on GPU Clusters Using Megatron-LM](https://arxiv.org/abs/2104.04473).
 The optimal parallelism setting is represented as ``p``,``t``,``d``,``e``, where each variable corresponds to a degree of pipeline, tensor, data, and expert parallelism, respectively.
 The efficiency ``eff_re`` with ``re`` devices can be calculated by
 ```